visit-dav/visit/src/doc/dev_manual/pr_review.rst

 When you leave a code related comment, you can select the "Start a review" button, which will initiate a review.
 For each new comment you leave, you should click "Add review comment".
 When you are done, navigate to the top-right of the page, where you will find a green button that says "Finish your review".

 Alternatley, you can leave all your comments first and then submit a review.
 Use the "Add single comment" button for each code related comment.
-Then, once you have finished commenting.
-Navigate to the top-right of the "Files changd" page and click "Finish your review"
+Then, once you have finished commenting, navigate to the top-right of the page and click "Finish your review".

 Upon clicking the green "Finish your review", you are presented with the ability to add additional generic comments and to update the state of the PR.
 If you left comments via the "Add single comment" button, then you **must** add an additional comment here to be able to submit a review.
 These are the three options for updating the PR:

 #.
 Comment - Submit general feedback without explicit approval.
-This is ambiguous and should not be used because the developer does not know what to do.
+This is ambiguous and should not be used because the developer does not know if you think changes should be made.
 It does not update the state of the PR.
 #.
 Approve - Submit feedback and approve merging these changes.
 Use this when you you think the PR is ready to be merged into develop.
 #.
 Request changes - Submit feedback that must be addressed before merging.
 Use this when you want the developer to make additional changes to the PR.